jinx19/Restaurant-Management-System-using-Arduino-UNO/README.md

 # Embedded-C
-This repository consists of projects dealing with Arduino UNO.
-The codes are simple and easy to implement.
+This repository consists of projects dealing with Arduino UNO and 8051.